 8. Balloon Pop Face-Off

-Balloon pop face-off is a great game for middle-aged and older children to play.
+Balloon pop face-off is a great game for younger and older children to play.
 It requires a large playing area so it is best played outdoors.
 Split children into two teams such as a red team and a blue team.
 Hand the red team an inflated red balloon and the blue team an inflated blue balloon.
-Set a base for each team and have them secure their balloon to their base, such as tied around a tree.
+Similar to capture the flag, set a base for each team and have them secure their balloon to their base, such as tied around a tree.

 The goal is for one team to try to get to the other team’s base to pop their balloon while protecting their own.
 This game is a great icebreaker since children must work together.
 Children can use stealth to sneak to the other team’s base in an attempt to pop their balloon.
 However, they must also designate at least one person to keep an eye on and protect the balloon that is on their base.